| Version 5.3 of the 32-bit

 client system are reduced. -System administration requirements are

-reduced. -A WebSphere MQ application, running on a client can connect to
+reduced. -A MQ application, running on a client can connect to

 multiple queue managers on different systems. -Alternative channels